Extended Project Qualification (EPQ)

 For those not completing The Duke of Edinburgh’s Award, the School provides opportunities for students to undertake service projects in the local community.
 These have included reading in local primary schools, supporting the elderly in local care homes and training to become Dementia Friends.

 Taking part in sport is an important part of maintaining physical and mental wellbeing and so all Sixth Form pupils will participate weekly in a range of sports.
-Girls additionally have the opportunity to compete at Inter-House events, can represent the School in competitions and fixtures with other Schools, or at county or national level.
+Students additionally have the opportunity to compete at Inter-House events, can represent the School in competitions and fixtures with other Schools, or at county or national level.
 Sixth Form students are encouraged to assist and coach younger students at extra-curricular clubs.

 Should students wish to take part in a sport not offered on site, we may be able to arrange these at alternative venues.